rajabia/rajabia2.github.io/README.md

 ### Biography

 I am PhD Candidate in Computer Science at Oregon State University (OSU).
 After studying Computer Science in most prestigious engineering school of Iran, Sharif University of Technology, where I earned my BS and MS degrees, I decided to embark on a challenging opportunity to study abroad.
 I successfully applied for PhD in the School of Electrical Engineering and Computer Science at OSU and joined the security group.
 My research interests are:

 * Data and Image Privacy
 * Data Science
 * Deep Learning and Machine Learning
 * Complex Networks Analysis
+* Cybersecurity

 ### Education
 * **Ph.D.
 Candidate in Computer Science (2014 – Present)**\
   Oregon State University, Corvallis, Oregon, USA.\
-  *Thesis: Adversarial-Based Image Privacy and Defending Against Adversarial Perturbations*
+  *Thesis: Adversarial-Based Image Privacy and Defending Against Adversarial Perturbations for Robust CNNs*

 * **Master of Science (M.S.) in Computer Engineering (Software engineering) (2011 – 2013)** \
   Sharif University of Technology, Department of Computer Engineering \